 Beaches International Jazz Festival.
 In the east-end Beach (aka Beaches) neighborhood, this event is a free, 10-day jazz, blues, and Latin music event and street festival 416/698–2152. www.beachesjazz.com.

-Fringe of Toronto Theatre Festival.
-The city's largest theater festival, this12-day event features new and developing plays by emerging artists.
+Toronto Fringe Festival.
+This 10-day event is the city's largest theater festival.
+It features new and developing plays by emerging artists.
 416/966-1062. www.fringetoronto.com.

 Canadian National Exhibition.
 With carnival rides, concerts, an air show, a dog show, a garden show, and a "Mardi Gras" parade, this 2½-week-long fair is the biggest in Canada.
 It's been held at the eponymous fairgrounds on the Lake Ontario waterfront since 1879.
 416/393–6300. www.theex.com.

-BuskerFest.
-This is no ordinary street festival: aerialists, fire-eaters, dancers, contortionists, musicians, and more congregate near St. Lawrence Market for four days in August. www.torontobuskerfest.com.
+Scotiabank BuskerFest.
+This is no ordinary street festival: aerialists, fire-eaters, dancers, contortionists, musicians, and more perform along Yonge Street between Queen and College for four days in August. www.torontobuskerfest.com.

 The Toronto International Film Festival.
 Renowned worldwide, this festival is considered more accessible to the public than Cannes, Sundance, or other major film festivals.
 A number of films make their world or North American premieres at this 11-day festival each year, some at red-carpet events attended by Hollywood stars.
-416/599-8433 or 888/599-8433. www.tiff.net.
+416/968-3456 or 877/968-3456. tiff.net.

 Nuit Blanche.
-In the downtown core, this is an all-night street festival with interactive contemporary art installations and performances. www.scotiabanknuitblanche.ca.
+Concentrated in Toronto's downtown core, this all-night street festival has interactive contemporary art installations and performances. www.scotiabanknuitblanche.ca.